In Depth: Creating Space – A Galaxy of Resources for your Epic Space Film

 The film is 100% created using only flat 2D photographs (often hundreds or thousands per frame) stitched together for massive hundred megapixel+ resolutions that are scaled and zoomed using techniques developed by the filmmaker, based on Ken Burns and 2.5D photo animation processes.

 Caleb Ward explains how to create this glorious sunrise over the earth from a vantage point in space.
-You’ll need Video Copilot Optical Flares to play along.
-Download the project files here.
+You’ll need Video Copilot Optical Flares for After Effects to play along.

 Andrew Kramer from Video Copilot shows you how to make the surface of the sun, complete with solar flares.
 He uses the Heat Distortion plug-in from Video Copilot, as well as this expression: